BazzaCuda/MinimalistMediaPlayerX/README.md

 Significant Releases
 --------------------

-`MMP` (`v5.1.0`) Shuffle Mode added, and an `Audio & Video` playlist filter for when your music folder contains a mixture of audio files and music videos
+`MMP` (`v5.1.0`) Shuffle Mode added, and a combined `Audio & Video` playlist filter for when your music folder contains a mixture of audio files and music videos

 `MMP` (`v5.0.0`) Keyframes for video editing: You can now use keyframes to accurately determine where to start segments so that your exported segments even more closely match your desired start point and length